-Valuation modeling in Excel may refer to several different types of analysis, including discounted cash flow (DCF), comparable trading multiples, precedent transactions, and ratios such as vertical and horizontal analysis.
-The above types of analysis may be built from scratch in Excel or may use an existing template/model.
+Valuation modeling in Excel may refer to several different types of analysis, including discounted cash flow (DCF) analysis, comparable trading multiples, precedent transactions, and ratios such as vertical and horizontal analysis.
+The various types of analyses may be built from scratch in Excel or may use an existing template/model.
 This type of work is commonly performed by a wide range of finance professionals.

 Why perform valuation modeling in Excel?

-There are many reasons to perform valuation modeling in Excel, and professionals across a wide range of industries spend a significant amount of time doing this type of work.
+There are many reasons to perform valuation modeling in Excel, and professionals across a wide range of industries spend a significant amount of time doing exactly this kind of work.

 Reasons to perform valuation modeling include:

-- Preparing to raise capital from investors (and determining what price shares should be issued at)
+- Preparing to raise capital from investors (so, determining what price shares should be issued at)

-- Selling a business and know what range of prices to accept
+- Selling a business and identifying what range of prices to accept

 - Acquiring a company and knowing how much to pay for it